 Complete applications must be received and validated by grants.gov or if submitted as hard-copy received by ITA on or before 5:00 p.m.
-EST, FEBRUARY 24, 2014.
+EDT, April 27, 2015.
 Applicants should note: Validation or rejection of an application by grants.gov may take up to two (2) business days after submission.
 Applications received after the deadline will be rejected/returned to the sender without further consideration.
 Use of U.S. mail or another delivery service must be documented with a receipt.

-Applicants whose applications have been received by the deadline will be notified via email or fax within ten (10) days of the submission deadline.
+Applicants whose applications have been received by the deadline will be notified via e-mail not later than ten (10) days after the submission deadline.